jamijoj/jamila-portfolio/finalpart1.md

 - More Millennials donate, but average a lesser amount
 - 11% of total US giving comes from Millennials, 84% of Millennials give to charity, donating an annual average of $481 across 3.3 organizations
 - 72% of Boomers give to charity, donating an annual average of $1,212 across 4.5 organizations.
-- 26% of total US giving comes from the Greatest Gen; 88% of the Greatest gen gives to charity, donating an annual average of $1,367 across 6.2 organizations.
+- 26% of total US giving comes from the Greatest Gen; 88% of the Greatest gen gives to charity, donating an annual average of $1,367 across 6.2 organizations. &nbsp;
 Source: https://nonprofitssource.com/online-giving-statistics/